Keerthan-Shenoy/Code-Blitz/README.md

 # Community Skill Sharing Platform

-It is a platform where there are two types of users: skill providers and skill seekers.
-The platform includes features like skill bartering, group discussion, in app session scheduling.
+It is a peer-to-peer learning community where there are two types of users: skill providers and skill seekers.
+The platform includes features like skill bartering, group discussion, in app session scheduling, FAQ chatbot and quiz to validate skill providers.

 ## Tech Stack